lemonfreshman/lrthw_exercises/introduction/Readme.md

 What are the three most essential skills that a beginner programmer needs to know?
 Please explain these three skills in your own words.

-Reading and writing is the ability to read and understand concepts and the ability to communicate.
+Reading and writing: This includes the ability to read and understand concepts and the ability to communicate.